PrimeTimeTran/next-blog/data/blog/graph-theory.md

 ### Binary Trees

-One of the first data structures in computer science is called a binary tree.
+An essential data structures in computer science is called the binary tree.

 Binary trees start with a node.

 The starting node is called the root node.

-Every node will have a value.
+Every node has value.

 Nodes can have one or more child nodes.

-Lines connecting the nodes indicate that their is a parent child relationship.
+Lines connecting the nodes indicate that there is a parent child relationship.

 In binary trees, nodes can have a maximum of 2 children.

 The children can also have their own children

-Below is a Python Node.
+Below is a Python implementation for a Node that a free might have.

 ```python
 class Node: